Unblockify/kahoot-flood/README.md

-# kahoot-flood
+# Kahoot Flood
-making people mad
+This is a simple project that was made because people get bored.